Markek1/Powder-Game/README.md

 # Powder-Game
-Trying to make something similar to Powder Toy or those older browser games with the use of SDL2.
+Trying to make something similar to Powder Toy or those older physics browser games.